ampproject/amp-github-apps/DEPLOYMENT.md

 ## To store an encrypted secret

-1. Add the environment variable to `redacted.env`
+1. Add the environment variable to `redacted.env`.
+Be sure to **redact the actual secret/token value**, as this file will be committed to the repository.
     > Note: We commit `redacted.env` with all non-sensitive environment variables and create `.env` on the GCloud Build instance at deployment.
 This is to prevent accidentally committing a secret token.
 2. Encrypt and base64-encode the secret by running `build-system/encrypt-secrets.sh`
 3. Add the environment variable name and the base64-encoded value from above to the `secrets.secretEnv` dict in `cloud_build.yaml`